peer-base/peer-pad/README.md

 * **[Check out the existing issues](https://github.com/ipfs-shipyard/peer-pad/issues)**!
 * **Perform code reviews**.
 More eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
 * **Add tests**.
 There can never be enough tests.

+Read the PeerPad [contributing.md](docs/CONTRIBUTING.md) for details on the latest development flow.

 ### Want to hack on PeerPad?